DM

 Community

-Diverse citizens, including youth and seniors, collaborating and discussing policy documents in a community center with city hall in the background.
+Diverse Oklahoma City residents collaborating in a park, discussing community initiatives with the city skyline in the background.

 Community